Arizona Nursing Board Investigations | Complaints Against a Nurse

 - Interviews of people associated with the Board Complaint or nursing program.
 (These interviewees can include the patient, nursing director, colleagues, etc.)

-The Written Notice
+Formal Written Notice

-Board of Nursing Complaint Appeal
+State Board Complaint Appeal

 Arizona Board of Nursing Disciplinary Actions